Skip to main content Go to home page

 • In relation to a substantial renovation, commencement of construction is when works under the renovation contract commence.

-• In relation to an off the plan purchase, commencement of construction means the commencement of excavation and site preparation works.
+• In relation to an off-the-plan purchase, commencement of construction means the commencement of excavation and site preparation works.

 Couple

-Two people that are legally married, in a registered domestic relationship, or living as a couple on a genuine domestic basis, excluding people related to each other, e.g. siblings.
+2 people that are legally married, in a registered domestic relationship, or living as a couple on a genuine domestic basis, excluding people related to each other, e.g. siblings.

 Contract to build